Chasmiccoder/Truly-Random/README.md

 Add feature to set the number of numbers to generate (instead of pressing "generate!" button 5 times, let the user set val = 5)

+Create a main.js and use that
+Handle all warnings